FlowFuse/website/src/blog/2024/07/dashboard-new-charts.md

 With this, we define which property (or _properties_ if a single piece of data needs to plot multiple points/bars) we want to plot on the x-axis.

-note that on Radial charts (Pie & Donut), this is the value that defines the label of the segment.
+Note that on Radial charts (Pie & Donut), this is the value that defines the label of the segment.

 #### Y